lfr/lfr.github.io/blog/_posts/2020-03-04-these-arent-the-types.md

 ## If not string, then what?

 Let's say instead of `string` you declare all your properties containing text as `object`.
-This absurd example is useful because in your mind you're probably thinking about all the reasons why `string` is a way more appropriate type than `object`:
+At this point you're probably thinking about all the reasons why `string` is a way more appropriate type than `object`:

 1. `object` is too general and accepts things that are not valid for this property
 2. `object` does a poor job at documenting what's valid for this property
 3. `object` being too general means validation and error handling code is going to be necessary throughout the solution

-If you agree with the above, you're already halfway through this journey, and I'm going to prove that to you with a concrete example.
+If you agree with the above, you're already halfway through this journey, and I'm going to prove it to you with a concrete example.
 Let's say the property we're adding is 'author' containing an email.
-Email is text, and as we just saw `object` is not a good choice, so let's consider using `string` instead and just to be thorough let's let's replace `object` with `string` in the above 3 reasons and see what they look like:
+Email is text, and as we just saw `object` is not a good choice, so let's consider using `string` instead, and just to be thorough let's let's replace `object` with `string` in the above 3 reasons and see what they look like:

 1. `string` is too general and accepts things that are not valid for this property
 2. `string` does a poor job at documenting what's valid for this property